Bumblebee202111/doubean-public/README.md

 ### Who is it for?

 * Me and other developers who are learning Android, Kotlin and version control
-* Me and other users who desire easier access to the Groups module of Douban
+* Me and other users who desire easier access to Douban, especially the Groups module of it.

 ### Your do's and don'ts